 Depending on your child’s age, temperament, development and how you react, you can help your child prepare for and experience successful transitions.

 Be aware of your child, the situation and what they are (or could be) experiencing and feeling.

-If you know your preschooler is struggling with moving to her new classroom, talk with her teacher to find ways to make the transition easier.
-Also talk with your preschooler to explore how she’s feeling and why.
-She may be afraid her teacher or other children won’t like her, she may miss her other teacher or friends, or there may be other reasons.
-Talk about those feelings with her.
+If you know your preschooler is struggling with moving to a new classroom, talk with their teacher to find ways to make the transition easier.
+Also talk with your preschooler to explore how they’re feeling and why.
+They may be afraid a teacher or other children won’t like them, they may miss their other teacher or friends, or there may be other reasons.
+Talk about those feelings with your child.

 Prepare your child.

-Tell your child what to expect and remember, he will take his cues from you!
+Tell your child what to expect and remember, they will take their cues from you!
 Are you excited or happy about the transition?
-Even if your baby can’t understand your words, he will gain understanding from your tone and expressions.
+Even if your baby can’t understand your words, they will gain understanding from your tone and expressions.

 As much as possible, try to remain consistent with routines.
 It helps your child know what to expect and can provide a sense of security.